ben-rogerson/twin.examples/storybook-emotion/README.md

 Module not found: Error: Can’t resolve '@emotion/styled/base' in '...'
 ```

-This error comes from `@emotion/babel-preset-css-prop` which doesn’t work with Emotion@11+ outside of Next.js.
+This error comes from `@emotion/babel-preset-css-prop` which has issues with Emotion@11+.

-Fix: Remove `@emotion/babel-preset-css-prop` from your storybook .babelrc:
+Fix: Remove `@emotion/babel-preset-css-prop` just from the .babelrc your storybook uses.

 ## Links